 * * *

 THUNDER LOWERED HER head and growled as Imaino approached.
 Holding out his hands in a gesture of peace, the lieutenant stopped.
 There were still twenty or so paces between them, or less than two as the miryhl bounds.
-Silveo shifted nervously on his feet, and he wasn’t alone.
+Silveo shifted nervously, and he wasn’t alone.
 All around him, the men of Buteo muttered and fidgeted, hands close to their weapons.
+The nakhound pack, picking up on their nerves, snapped and strained against their leashes.

-It was so wrong, so unnatural, to feel nervous and uncertain in the presence of miryhls.
+It was so wrong, so unnatural, to feel uncertain in the presence of miryhls.
 That wasn’t what the Riders were about.
 But this mountain didn’t belong to the Riders anymore.

 “Why are you in our valley, humans?” the dark female asked.